Skip to content

 1. Navigate to Daytona Registries ↗

-3. Fill in the visible fields (see the section for your provider below)
+3. Fill in the visible fields

-4. After the registry is created, navigate to Daytona Snapshots ↗
+4. Navigate to Daytona Snapshots ↗

 5. Click Create Snapshot